shelbyspees/speesblog/_posts/2016-07-03-im-the-idiot.md

 > *"I'll take anybody even if they're not going to be my boyfriend."*

 This isn't what I want.
+This is bad.

 I don't mean that it's bad in the Puritan abstinance-only way like I'm such a skanky ho* for allowing these non-boyfriends to be intimate with me.

-\* Note: There's no such thing as a "slut"/"ho"/"skank", there are just people who really enjoy sex. ([1](http://www.theatlantic.com/health/archive/2014/05/theres-no-such-thing-as-a-slut/371773/) [2](http://www.thecrimson.com/column/hot-and-bothered/article/2015/11/18/slut-existence-hot-bothered/) [3](https://francoistremblay.wordpress.com/2013/08/13/slut-shaming-does-not-exist-because-there-is-no-such-thing-as-a-slut/))
+<aside>*I'd like to assert that there's no such thing as a "slut," "ho," "skank," etc., there are just people who really enjoy sex. (see also: <a href="http://www.theatlantic.com/health/archive/2014/05/theres-no-such-thing-as-a-slut/371773/">1</a> <a href="http://www.thecrimson.com/column/hot-and-bothered/article/2015/11/18/slut-existence-hot-bothered/">2</a> <a href="https://francoistremblay.wordpress.com/2013/08/13/slut-shaming-does-not-exist-because-there-is-no-such-thing-as-a-slut/">3</a>)</aside>

 If I didn't want a relationship then this wouldn't be a problem.
 It's a problem because I want one thing and I'm behaving as if I'm ok with something completely different and incompatible.